omarkhawaja-uk/Solar-System/README.md

 Gravity.sc
 ```
 * Calculates the Gravitional Force between all bodies, and is attached to all bodies.
-* Here the constant G is parameter that can be changed.

 ### Other Scripts
 ```Data.cs```